yugabyte/yugabyte-db/docs/content/latest/integrations/cdc/debezium.md

 ### Build the Debezium connector on your own

-In case you want to build the connector image yourself, follow the steps listed on the [README for debezium-connector-yugabytedb](https://github.com/yugabyte/debezium/blob/final-connector-ybdb/debezium-connector-yugabytedb2/README.md).
+If you want to build the connector image yourself, follow the steps listed in the [README for debezium-connector-yugabytedb](https://github.com/yugabyte/debezium/blob/final-connector-ybdb/debezium-connector-yugabytedb2/README.md).

 ## Run Debezium locally